Usamafiaz35/langrapgh-whatsapp-bot/README.md

 # WhatsApp Server in LangGraph

-This project connects a WhatsApp server (using Baileys) with a LangGraph backend to process incoming messages.
+This project connects a WhatsApp server (using Baileys) with a LangGraph backend to process incoming messages and Voices with memory.

 ---